 In its commitment to culture and avant-garde art, Iberdrola also supports several major events and donates important works of art.

 An example was the donation by the company of the painting Por España y por el Rey, Gálvez en Pensacola to the Spanish Military Culture and History Institute.
 This work will be on permanent display at the Army Museum in the recently opened room dedicated to General Bernardo de Gálvez in the Alcázar de Toledo.

 Furthermore, the Company is a special sponsor of San Sebastián 2016, European Capital of Culture, as a further testament to its belief in the possibility of a better world through knowledge and multicultural dialogue, and the care and maintenance of our cultural richness and diversity.
 By supporting this event, the company also aims to highlight the interaction between culture, the environment and sustainability.

 Another milestone in Iberdrola's commitment to cultural patronage and institutional collaboration is the agreement signed to create a digital version of the forthcoming edition of the Dictionary of the Spanish language, particularly significant in the year commemorating the fourth centenary of the death of Miguel de Cervantes.

-Iberdrola, as the Benefactor of the Prado Museum Restoration Workshop, has once again organised the annual restoration research grants, a programme that started in 2011.
+In Spain, Iberdrola, as the Benefactor of the Prado Museum Restoration Workshop, has once again organised the annual restoration research grants, a program that started in 2011.
 One of the main roles of the Prado Museum is to guarantee the protection and preservation of the Spanish Historical Heritage for which it is responsible.
 A large part of this work falls to the Museum's Restoration Area, made up of 31 specialists from various interdisciplinary departments whose joint efforts enable preventive conservation, study and analysis and, when necessary, restoration of the works of art.

 The purpose of these grants is to complete the training of future specialists and promote research in the restoration field.